CurveDocs/curve-resources/docs/lending/understanding-lending.md

 [LLAMMA](#llamma-and-liquidations) works differently.
 It does not have a single liquidation price, but has rather many "small liquidation ranges" which lead to the **continuous liquidation and de-liquidation of the collateral**.
 This mechanism may protect a user from a single full liquidation due to an unexpected and heavy price movement.

-Some terminologies used in this section might seem confusing or unknown to the reader.
-Please visit the [Glossary](../resources/glossary.md) for a short explanation of the terms used.

 *The following section provides a short overview of the basic concepts of LLAMMA.*